Washington State Inheritance Laws Explained

 Typically, a decedent may allocate their assets however they wish in a will, but there are a few exceptions under Washington state law.
 Because Washington is a community property state, if a decedent was married to a spouse, they will inherit half of the community property assets such as a home or bank account.

 The other half of the community property assets may be given to anyone the decedent chooses.
 A spouse or heir is still entitled to their share of the estate, even if the will does not specifically allocate assets to them.
 This share of assets would be equal to what the spouse or heir would receive if the decedent did not have a will.
-The only time the court would grant an exception to this rule is if evidence shows the omission was not an error.
+The court would only grant an exception to this rule if evidence shows the omission was not an error.
 If the heir dies without evidence that they survived the decedent by at least five days, they will not inherit their portion of the estate.

 Washington Inheritance Laws When a Will Is NOT Involved